On the Kodaira dimension of base spaces of families of manifolds: Introduction and main results

-It is worth pointing out that when $\dim(X) = \Var(f_U)$, $\sL$ in Theorem~\ref{thm:VZ} is big and we have $\kappa(X, \sL\otimes \sB) = \dim(X)$.
-Thus, in this case, Theorem~\ref{thm:VZ} coincides with the result of \cite[Thm.~B]{PS15} and \cite[Thm.~1.4.(i)]{VZ02} (the latter in the canonically polarized case), while providing a simpler proof.
+Assuming that $\Var(f_U) = \dim(X)$, the line bundle in Theorem~\ref{thm:VZ} is then big and we have $\kappa(X, \sL\otimes \sB) = \dim(X)$.
+Thus, in this case, Theorem~\ref{thm:VZ} coincides with the result of Viehweg-Zuo \cite[Thm.~1.4.(i)]{VZ02}, when fibers are canonically polarized, and the theorem of Popa-Schnell \cite[Thm.~B]{PS15} in the case of more general fibers.
+Although the general strategy in this paper is similar to~\cite{VZ02}, there are some conceptual differences, which I believe make the proof (including in the maximal variation case) more accessible.
+Let us now sketch the key points in this construction.

+Let $f: Y\to X$ be a smooth compactification of $f_U$ and for simplicity let us assume that it is semistable in codimension one.
+As in the case of~\cite{VZ02} and~\cite{PS15}, the key first step, is to use the fact that the line bundle $\det(f_* \omega_{Y/X}^{a})^{**}$ is big, for some $a\in \bN$, cf.~\cite{Kawamata85}, to construct a smooth projective variety $Z$ and a generically finite map $\pi: Z\to Y$ arising from the global sections of $\big(\omega_{Y/X} \otimes f^* \sL^{-1}\big)^m$, with $\sL$ being a big line bundle and $m$ sufficiently large.
+We note that this construction is only valid after the initial family is replaced by a large fiber product $\underbrace{Y \times_X \ldots \times_X Y}_{r}$, for sufficiently large $r$.